Thaofeeqat/PyBer_Analysis/README.md

 The image above shows that Urban city type gets more ride and have more drivers that the rural and surban cities.

 ## Delierable Two
+I was able to analysis the dateframe using pandas groupby function,pivot function, loc function and also resample to show the total fares by city type